aliyousefiaan/myt-devops-assignment/README.md

 Strict network policies control incoming and outgoing traffic.
 The application allows incoming connections only from a monitoring namespace (such as Prometheus) and specific subnets, while egress (outgoing) traffic is blocked unless explicitly defined.
 This enhances security by restricting unauthorized access.

 #### Pod and Container Security
-The deployment enforces strict security settings, ensuring that the application runs with least privilege:
+The deployment enforces strict security settings, ensuring that the application runs with the least privilege:

 - Runs as a non-root user to reduce security risks.
 - Prevents privilege escalation to minimize attack vectors.